jwharm/java-gi/website/docs/generate.md

 # Building and running the bindings generator

-Java-GI publishes pre-built bindings for GLib, Gtk4, LibAdwaita, GtkSourceview, WebkitGtk and GStreamer.
+Java-GI publishes pre-built bindings for a number of libraries, including GLib, Gtk4, LibAdwaita, GtkSourceview, WebkitGtk and GStreamer.
 The bindings should work on Linux, Windows and MacOS.
 To generate and build the bindings for these libraries, follow these steps:

 - Clone the Java-GI project (`jwharm/java-gi`) and the GIR input files (`gircore/gir-files`) from GitHub
 - Run the Gradle build, either using an IDE, or navigate into the `java-gi` folder and run `./gradlew build` (on Windows: `gradlew build`).